flutter/website/src/content/app-architecture/case-study/ui-layer.md

 which can be dropped anywhere in the widget tree that a user might expect to find a logout button.
 The `LogoutButton` view has its own view model called `LogoutViewModel`.
 And on larger screens, there might be multiple views on screen that would take up the full screen on mobile.

 :::note
-"View" is an abstract term, and one view does not equal one widget.
+"View" is an abstract term, and one view doesn't equal one widget.
 Widgets are composable, and several can be combined to create one view.
 Therefore, view models don't have a 1-to-1 relationship with widgets, but rather a 1-to-1 relation with a *collection* of widgets.